-The history of the IWC Pilot is traceable back to 1936 with the introduction of the Special Watch for Pilots.
-In the 1940’s, IWC continued to produce watches for aviators, namely for military use.
-However, it wasn’t until the 1990’s that IWC created a dedicated collection called the Pilot.
-Since then, the brand has created a number of different variations within the collection, from the Pilot’s Watch Double Chronograph in 1992 to the Big Pilot’s Watch in 2002 and beyond.
+The history of the IWC Pilot is traceable back to 1936 with the unveiling of its first Special Watch for Pilots.
+In the 1940s and beyond, IWC continued to produce watches for aviators, namely for military use.
+However, it wasn’t until the 1990s that IWC created a dedicated collection officially named the Pilot.
+Since then, the brand has created several different variations, from the Pilot’s Watch Double Chronograph in 1992 to the Big Pilot’s Watch in 2002 and beyond.

 Video: Crown & Caliber Unboxing

 We are extremely proud to be the No. 1 online marketplace for buyers and sellers of luxury pre-owned watches.
 Our servicing and authentication efforts ensure maximum value for both buyers and sellers, and our data-backed pricing methodology provides all parties with 100% pricing.